E2S2: Encoding-Enhanced Sequence-to-Sequence Pretraining for Language Understanding and Generation: Methodology

-\paragraph{\textbf{Contrastive Learning}} Contrastive learning aims to obtain effective representations via mapping similar input sentences to nearby points in the output representation space, while mapping dissimilar input sentences to distant points \cite{chen2020simple}.
+Contrastive learning aims to obtain discriminative representations via mapping similar input sentences to nearby points in the output representation space, while mapping dissimilar input sentences to distant points~\cite{gao2021simcse}.
 Mathematically, given a set of paired samples $\{(x_i,x^+_i)\}|^n_i$, where $(x_i,x^+_i)$ is a pair of semantically similar samples, we can obtain the corresponding hidden representations $\{(h_i,h^+_i)\}|^n_i$.
-Notably, we follow the works \cite{chen2017sampling, henderson2017efficient} and assume the samples from different pairs are negatives, i.e., $(x_i,x_j)$, $(x_i,x^+_j)$ and $(x^+_i,x^+_j)$ are negative pairs, where $i$ is not equal to $j$.
-For a mini-batch of $n$ pairs samples, the training objective for contrastive learning can be formulated as follows:
+Notably, we follow the works \cite{gao2021simcse,yan2021consert} and assume the samples from different pairs are negatives, \textit{i.e.}, $(x_i,x_j)$, $(x_i,x^+_j)$ and $(x^+_i,x^+_j)$ are negative pairs, where $i$ is not equal to $j$.
+For a mini-batch with $n$ pairs of samples, the training objective of contrastive learning can be formulated as follows:

-where $sim(\cdot)$ denotes the cosine similarity function, $\tau$ is the temperature factor, which is empirically set as 1 in our work.
+where $sim(\cdot)$ denotes the cosine similarity function, $\tau$ is the temperature factor and empirically set to 1 in this paper.